Dar1aK/backend-project-4/README.md

 ### Getting Started

-For using this game repository you need to have npm and Makefile installed on your computer.
+For using this repository you need to have npm and Makefile installed on your computer.

 #### Installation